BGS provides a broad range of additional activities for the boys to pursue.

 During the year there are numerous opportunities for boys to perform, which contribute to the boys’ development of a sense of personal achievement, thereby reinforcing a positive self-image.
 In the Junior School, all boys are actively and regularly involved in performance opportunities throughout the year.
 All boys are encouraged to sing in assemblies and chapel services, as well as regular performance opportunities:

-- School concerts
+- School Concerts

 - Chapel Services

-- Music festivals
+- Music Festivals

 - Solo Performance opportunities